milvus-io/milvus-docs/site/en/adminGuide/upgrade.md

 ---
 id: upgrade.md
-summary: Learn how to upgrade Milvus
+summary: Learn how to upgrade Milvus.
 ---

 # Upgrade Milvus Using Helm Chart